 For instance, if you are claiming any facial or head injuries, such as a traumatic brain injury (TBI) from your motorcycle accident, the insurance carrier may have a defense to paying the full amount of your medical care and damages.
 This is because everyone has a duty to mitigate their damages in a personal injury case.
 This means that if your injuries/damages would have been less if you were wearing a helmet (which is required by law) you may not be entitled to compensation for those damage that were the result of you riding without a helmet.
 However, if you have a really experience motorcycle accident lawyer, they should be able to make some solid arguments that none of your injuries (even those that could have been prevented by wearing a helmet) would never have been caused if it wasn't for the at-fault party's negligence.

 You don't need a lawyer to help you interpret the exact rule of California's motorcycle helmet law—it's pretty straight forward: if you ride, you need to wear a helmet.
 However, it may be necessary to seek professional legal help if you've been injured in a motorcycle accident because the financial recovery process can often be long and convoluted.
 You need to know what the next steps are to take after a motorcycle crash.

 While your ability to seek financial support from at fault parties may not be directly affected by your use of a motorcycle helmet, aggressive insurance adjusters and lawyers for at-fault parties could use your neglect for California motorcycle laws to paint you in a negative light.
 Motorcyclists already have a hard enough time overcoming the stigma associated with being "bikers" when it comes to proving their need as victims in crashes.
 Anything that can help shed that disingenuous portrayal can't hurt your case.

-If you've been injured, consult with an experienced motorcycle accident attorney in California to learn your rights and the expectations put on you during the recovery process.
+If you've been injured, you need to find the best motorcycle accident attorney to learn your rights and the expectations put on you during the recovery process.